 - “Destination Japan: The Personal Collection as Alternative Archive,” Columbia University, The Makino Collection: The Present and the Future of an Archive (2011).

-Courses on Japanese culture; film history, theory, and visual analysis; nuclear history, culture and the visual image; animation; history of US-Japan relations; material culture studies; tourism studies; moving image archiving and preservation
+Courses on Japanese culture; film history, theory, and critical analysis; nuclear history, culture and the visual image; animation; history of US-Japan relations; material culture studies; tourism studies; moving image archiving and preservation; object-based learning

 - Atomic Creatures: Godzilla